kevindacho08-bit/CS143-Final-Coding-Project/README.md

 # Scholarship Search Engine & Tracker
-This program receives user data and matches uses that information to match the user with eligible scholarship opportunities.
+This program receives user data and uses that information to match the user with eligible scholarship opportunities.
-This program also helps track accepted Scholarship oppurtunities by user.
+This program also helps track accepted Scholarship opportunities made by the user.

 ## OOP Hierarchy
+>
+>
+>
+>
+>
+>
+>
+>
+>
+>
-## Explain what earch class does
+## Explain what each class does
 ## Explain how the work together to perform project task

 ## Project Members